 Plastic applicators are one of the worst waste offenders.
 These are the plastic tubes that some tampons come in, used to make the insertion of tampons easier.
 That said, inserting a tampon without an applicator is far from impossible - in fact, it’s very simple!

-While applicators can be useful in some cases, it’s worth trying out applicator-free tampons (like the Yoppie range) to see if they make a difference to you.
+While applicators can be useful in some cases, it’s worth trying out applicator-free tampons (that's why our organic tampons have this option) to see if they make a difference to you.
 Chances are they will feel largely the same, so making the change to applicator-free can help limit your plastic waste without changing your period experience.

 When you are shopping for period products, make a point to look at the packaging; is it recyclable?
-As a product that half of the world’s population uses once a month, making sure that the packaging is sustainable - *ahem*... like Yoppie’s packaging - can make a bigger difference than many people think.
+As a product that half of the world’s population uses once a month, making sure that the packaging is sustainable (*ahem* like ours) can make a bigger difference than many people think.
 And of course, you can do your part by making sure it ends up in the correct recycling bin.

 The National Center for Health Research found that a small amount of the toxic chemical dioxin can be found in rayon fibre and non-organic cotton, which are the materials most commonly used to make tampons.

 By switching to organic cotton, you can ensure that dioxin found in tampons not only stays out of your body but also keeps our environment protected.
-Yoppie’s tampons are made from 100% organic cotton and natural bamboo (both the tampon and the string!).
-Our tampons and towels are biodegradable, hypoallergenic, unscented, breathable and produced without the use of harmful chemicals, including being purified without chlorine.
-Our towels also use waterproof backings that are biodegradable and compostable.
+Our tampons, pads and liners are all made from 100% organic cotton and natural bamboo (including both the tampon and the string!).
+They're all biodegradable, hypoallergenic, unscented, breathable and produced without the use of harmful chemicals, including being purified without chlorine.
+Our pads and liners also use waterproof backings that are biodegradable and compostable.

 Put simply, our products offer an all-round eco-friendly option!